Moving to Holland Village

 We asked people in Holland Village if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "In Holland Village, it's important to avoid littering as it's considered disrespectful and can also result in heavy fines.
 It's also considered rude to chew gum in public, as it's actually banned in Singapore.
 When using public transportation, always give up your seat to the elderly, pregnant women, or those with disabilities.
 Avoid discussing sensitive topics such as politics and religion, as Singapore is a multicultural society with diverse beliefs.
 When dining, don't start eating until the eldest person at the table has begun.
 Also, tipping is not customary in Singapore, so there's no need to leave extra money at restaurants.
-Lastly, always respect the local customs and traditions to avoid offending anyone," remarked one expat in Holland Village, Singapore.
+Lastly, always respect the local customs and traditions to avoid offending anyone," said one expat in Holland Village.

 About the Author